HomeAbout Me

 This results in a confusing user experience: the content changes, but the image doesn’t update right away.

-🎥 Watch the problem — the ship name and stats change, but the image lags far behind.
+🎥 Watch the problem — the pokemon name and stats change, but the image lags far behind.

 ✅ The Goal: A Smooth Image Transition Experience